-Located right around the corner from the local theater, this is a great place to stop in either before seeing a show, or right afterwards.
-Either way, you’ll enjoy great service and great foods at very reasonable prices.
+Located right around the corner from the local theater, this is a great place to stop in either before seeing a show or right afterward.
+Either way, you’ll enjoy great service and great food at very reasonable prices.
 They also have healthy options on their menu, including some vegetarian dishes.

-Enchilada Doña Lupe is one of the top places to eat in Guanajuato for the towns signature dish- enchiladas mineras.
-Enchiladas mineras (or mining enchiladas) are a dish that local wives used to prepare to deliver to their husbands working in the silver mines.
+Enchilada Doña Lupe is one of the top places to eat in Guanajuato for the town’s signature dish- enchiladas mineras.
+Enchiladas minerals (or mining enchiladas) are a dish that local wives used to prepare to deliver to their husbands working in the silver mines.

 Enchiladas mineras are a heavy dish but one that you should try at least once during your visit, as it’s a rather iconic dish.

-Enchilada Doña Lupe opens only for dinner at 6pm, but are a big hit for locals and foreigners alike.
+Enchilada Doña Lupe opens only for dinner at 6 pm, but is a big hit for locals and foreigners alike.